Muenster Perfect Balance Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Perfect Balance Dog Food looks like an above-average dry product.
+Judging by its ingredients alone, Muenster Perfect Balance Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the mild protein-boosting effect of the flaxseed and peas, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the mild protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

 However, with 40% of the total calories in our example coming from fat versus just 22% from protein, some recipes may not be suitable for every animal.

-Perfect Balance is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Muenster Perfect Balance includes both grain and grain-free dry dog foods using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
 If there are no recalls listed in this section, we have not yet reported any events.